|Two faces have I: Ed Wood's first two features revolve around duality and surgical modification of the body.|

 |Legend's new DVD of the film.|

 As I've rewatched Ed Wood's 1950s films, I can't help but notice how many truly striking shots they contain.
-There is a dark, brooding, mysterious quality to the images which presages the work of David Lynch, and I think much of that was due to Bill Thompson.
-Thompson is also the man who introduced Ed Wood to B-movie mogul George Weiss, a meeting which resulted in Ed's debut feature, Glen or Glenda?
+There is a dark, brooding, mysterious quality to the images that presages the work of David Lynch, and I think much of that was due to Bill Thompson.
+Thompson is also the man who introduced Ed Wood to B-movie mogul George Weiss, a meeting that resulted in Ed's debut feature, Glen or Glenda.

 As anyone who has seen Tim Burton's film already knows, Weiss had wanted to capitalize on a then-recent scandal, the male-to-female sexual reassignment surgery of Christine Jorgensen, and crank out a quickie biopic from his tiny independent studio, Screen Classics.
 After Jorgensen refused to grant anyone, let alone a penny-ante producer like Weiss, the rights to her life, the producer simply decided to go forward with a fictionalized version of the events and hired Wood on the recommendation of Thompson, little knowing that the budding auteur would use the film as an opportunity to explore his own personal cross-dressing issues.

-The former, of course, was the legendary Hungarian-born star of Universal's Dracula (1931), a role which both launched him to superstardom and typecast him as a "bogeyman" for the rest of his life.
-Lugosi's strong association with the famous vampire, compounded by the actor's heavy accent, erratic temper, and longtime drug addiction, had caused his career to sputter throughout the 1940s.
+The former was the renowned Hungarian-born star of Universal's Dracula (1931), a role that both launched him to superstardom and typecast him as a "bogeyman" for the rest of his life.
+Lugosi's strong association with the famous vampire, compounded by the actor's heavy accent, erratic temper, and longtime drug addiction, had caused his career to suffer throughout the 1940s.
 He went from making major studio films to appearing in low-budget "poverty row" productions, and even these had largely dried up by the early 1950s.
-George Weiss was able to hire Lugosi for $1000, largely to give the otherwise-disreputable movie "name value."
+George Weiss was able to hire Lugosi for a mere $1000, largely to give the otherwise-disreputable movie some "name value."